dundeemath/MA22004labs/README.md

 Please work through this tutorial.

+**If you have already installed** the `MA22004labs` package (for example in a previous semester), then please make sure that you are running **Version: 1.1.2021**.
+The tutorials and exercise questions might have changed.

 ## INSTALLING `R` and RStudio

 Please ensure that you have a current version of `R` (>= 4.0.2 "Taking Off Again" released on 2020/06/22).
 Older versions of `R` may work, but I have not been able to test them. `R` can be downloaded from *CRAN* at [https://cran.r-project.org/](https://cran.r-project.org/).